 As Jakub Kliszczak, none of the actions were performed to generate buzz, but it did.
 It achieved it because Musk owned up to everything as it happened or not long after.
-For example, on The Joe Rogan Experience, he was seen sampling a cigar laced with cannabis.
+For example, on The Joe Rogan Experience, he seen sampling a cigar laced with cannabis.
 While stocks dropped, many critics questioned his actions, and the media presented it as a story of his growing instability; Musk came out on 60 Minutes saying, “I do not smoke pot.
 As anybody who watched that podcast could tell, I have no idea how to smoke pot.”
-Another controversial action by Musk was when trying to demonstrate the strength of the Tesla Cybertruck’s window glass.
-It was meant to bounce off the window, but it presented a massive fracture.
+Another controversial action by Musk was when trying to demonstrate the strength of the Tesla Cyber truck’s window glass.
+It meant to bounce off the window, but it present a massived fracture.
 Rather than ending the presentation, Musk did the rest of his presentation with the broken glass behind him.

 5) Coverage is coverage

 This is a fair statement when a person is on the level of celebrity of Elon Musk.
-He is known for being an eccentric genius, so whatever news is presented about him is exposure to him and his brand.
+He is known for being an eccentric genius.
+So whatever news is present about him is exposure to him and his brand.

 “There’s no such thing as bad press.
 A Google search of “Elon Musk throws rock” yields 1,280,000 results, most of which are press mentions from Time, Bloomberg, and CNN.
 Would he have gotten as much exposure had the window not been smashed?
 No. Suddenly the entire world knew about the new Tesla Cybertruck.” — Wendy O’Donovan Phillips, CEO of Big Buzz.